Rotations - Demo 07

 Purpose

 Attempt to rotate the paddles around their center.
 Learn about rotations.
-This demo does not work correctly, because of a misunderstanding of how to interprete a sequence of transformations.
+This demo does not work correctly, because of a misunderstanding of how to interpret a sequence of transformations.

 Demo 07